atsmin/passiter/README.rst

 Usage
 =========================

-- passwords are 8 characters containing 2 uppercases, 2 number and 1 symbol by default
+- passwords are 8 characters containing 2 uppercases, 2 numbers and 1 symbol by default

 .. code-block:: python